 When the turn came for Esther the daughter of Abihail the uncle of Mordecai, who had taken her as his own daughter, to go in to the king, she asked for nothing except what Hegai the king’s eunuch, who had charge of the women, advised.
 Now Esther was winning favor in the eyes of all who saw her.
 Esther 2:15

-I particularly love the end of the verse how Esther won favor in all of those who saw her.
+I particularly love the end of the verse with explained how Queen Esther won favor in all of those who saw her.
+This is one of the first lessons from Esther to pay attention to.
 If you read the Bible then we know Esther was an orphan who became queen.
 A true Cinderella story indeed.
 But I can recall as I read, the end of this verse how Esther won favor in all those who saw her, pulled out a different meaning for me.

 The book of Esther is such a short book.
+But there are so many lessons from Esther that come in such a short book.
 I think we all imagine that Esther chose some items came into the king’s chamber, they slept together, and he chose her to be queen.
 But I like to think that it was more than that.
 Since when can sex win over a man?
+(Click here to read more on my blog about sex not winning over a man).
 Who is to say that the king had not heard of Esther before he even met her?
-She won favor of everyone around her included ling Hegai the one who was in charge of all the virgins.
+She won favor of everyone around her including Hegai the one who was in charge of all the virgins.

 While Esther was walking around being herself impressing everyone.
 I am sure there was talk around the castle about who this woman was.
 What a great woman she was, and how she would be great for the king.
 Even Hegai who had been living in the palace and knew the king, advised Esther on what to take with her as she would spend the night with the king.